 Approved in 2009, these pieces of land can considerably vary in size, spanning from literally one small vineyard to a whole hillside, in the case of the 740 acres of Bussia, in Monforte d’Alba.

-Each MGA stands out for the soil composition and minerals, specific sun exposition, humidity, and sometimes a microclimate.
+Each MGA stands out due to its unique soil composition and minerals, specific sun exposure, humidity, and sometimes a distinct microclimate.

-Among the most famous ones, there are Cannubi, in the town of Barolo, one of the oldest vineyards recorded on documents dating back to the late 1700s, and Cerequio.
+Among the most famous ones are Cannubi, located in the town of Barolo, one of the oldest vineyards documented in records dating back to the late 1700s, and Cerequio.
 Some others include Bricco Boschis, Brunate (between La Morra and Barolo), Lazzarito, Vignarionda, Cerretta, Francia (in Serralunga d’Alba), Monvigliero (in Verduno), Monprivato (in Castiglione Falletto)

 The soil of the Barolo wine region